 The reasoning, broken down into its components, includes:

-• 42 CFR 483.136(b) "Data" lists the data elements that must be collected to determine whether someone has an intellectual disability (ID).
+42 CFR 483.136(b) "Data" lists the data elements that must be collected to determine whether someone has an ID.
 Note that an IQ test is not among the required elements.

 There are a couple of very important things about this clause:

-1. The fact that it is labeled interpretation means only that tests of intellectual functioning, when they are administered, must be interpreted by a licensed psychologist.
+The fact that it is labeled interpretation means only that IQ tests, when they are administered, must be interpreted by a licensed psychologist.
 It does not say that such a test is required.

-2. Licensed psychologist" does not necessarily mean someone with a PhD.
+Licensed psychologist does not necessarily mean someone with a PhD.
 Instead, it means whoever the state chooses to license, according to its licensing policies and practices.

 This reasoning is also applicable to individuals with a related condition.
-PASRR regulations at §483.102(3)(ii) reference §435.1010 for the definition of a related condition, which includes the following:
+PASRR regulations at 42 CFR 483.102(b)(3)(ii) reference 42 CFR 435.1010 for the definition of a related condition, which includes the following:

 The bottom line is IQ testing is not a requirement of PASRR.
-If testing has not been conducted, then a good psychosocial history is valid and useful for determining this element of the broader disability criteria, as more fully defined at §483.136(c)(2).
+If testing has not been conducted, then a good psychosocial history is valid and useful for determining this element of the broader disability criteria, as more fully defined at 42 CFR 483.136(c)(2).

 If IQ testing was conducted and is available, it need not be current.
 Finally, if IQ testing was conducted and is available, then the person who administered and/or interpreted the testing must have met state qualifications for professionals permitted to complete that activity.